 Stone Soup Farm & Heritage Orchard - Offers heirloom apple picking, cider pressing, gemstone panning and kids activities at their kid's craft station on the weekends. activities may include rag dolls, candle dipping, and birdhouse decorating. the have a snack bar, farm stand and marketplace.

 Law's Cider Mill & Ranch - A smaller stand that offers fresh cider, apple butter & preserves, Oak Glen grown apples, ornamental corn, squash & gourds. they have a historical coffee shop that serves breakfast and lunch daily. there you will find a year-round Christmas room, gift shop and collectables.

 Rileys Colonial Farm (The owners of this farm are openly racist, I do not recommend going here.
-Don't believe me, check out their owner's Twitter thread.) - A living history farm and offers history education and the Legend of Sleepy Hollow.
+Don't believe me, check out their OWNER'S Twitter thread.
+I am not tarnishing their reputation, they did it to themselves.) - A living history farm and offers history education and the Legend of Sleepy Hollow.
 You will find people dressed up in period clothing and sharing historical demonstrations. you can pick-your-own fruit including apples, pears, strawberries, raspberries, blackberries, Ollalieberries, pumpkins and a small crop of peaches. make sure to check their website for availability.
 Visit the dinner theatre, and enjoy a historically-themed overnight stay.
 But do yourself a favor and go to a different farm.